datasci611/bios611-projects-fall-2019-cwzhou/project_3/README.md

 There is a lot of potential data for this project.
 A list of all possible datasets can be found here: https://github.com/biodatascience/datasci611/tree/gh-pages/data/project2_2019.
 For this project, we focus on the following datasets: CLIENT_191102.tsv and ENTRY_EXIT_191102.tsv.

 The project 3 repo is as follows: The specific datasets of interest can be found in the data subfolder.
 Data from after wrangling can also be found here (marked as export_dataframe.csv).
 In the scripts subfolder, one can find the Python wrangling file, R analysis code files, Makefile, Docker file, and R Markdown file, along with the html R markdown output.
-The corresponding results are saved in the results folder.

-Draft due date: need to fix Makefile for final project.